4d/docs/docs/API/zipfileClass.md

 A 4D ZIP archive is a `File` or `Folder` object containing one or more files or folders, which are compressed to be smaller than their original size.
 These archives are created with a ".zip" extension and can be used to save disk space or transfer files via mediums which may have size limitations (e.g., email or network).

 - You create a 4D ZIP archive with the [ZIP Create archive](https://doc.4d.com/4Dv18R4/4D/18-R4/ZIP-Create-archive.301-4982187.en.html) command.
-- 4D ZIP file and folder instances are available through the `root` property (`Folder`) of the object returned by [ZIP Read archive](https://doc.4d.com/4Dv18R4/4D/18-R4/ZIP-Read-archive.301-4982192.en.html) command.
+- 4D ZIP file and folder instances are available through the `root` property (`ZIP Folder`) of the object returned by [ZIP Read archive](https://doc.4d.com/4Dv18R4/4D/18-R4/ZIP-Read-archive.301-4982192.en.html) command.

 ### Example